All Episodes

 Keep it up with the Doordashians.

-And it's just a family that DoorDashes, and they're just pissed about it.
+And it's just a family that Doordashes and they're just pissed about it.

-They're like, oh, I'm taking these rich motherfuckers on the upper east side.
+They're like, oh, I'm taking these rich motherfuckers on the Upper East Side.

-They're just fucking pissed, everybody.
+You know, they're just fucking pissed everybody.

 Yo, this is the fourth time.